 Serotonin in the PNS plays a pivotal role in regulating respiration, a chemical reaction in our bodies that helps us produce energy.
 Disturbances in its function can contribute to irregular breathing patterns during sleep.
 THC appears to act as an antagonist of serotonin, and therefore can help with sleep.

-Effects of THC Oil
+Potential Medical Benefits of THC Oil

 THC oil is often considered by some to have more precise and consistent effects, compared to other forms of cannabis, like dried flower or edibles.
 It can also be tailored to individual needs.
 Although dosage, patient tolerance and method of administration can change the effects THC oil has on the body, studies have shown that it has the potential to: